Old Orchard Beach, Maine: Attractions

 The seaside amusement park Palace Playland is located in Old Orchard Beach.
 The amusement park dates back to 1902 and sits on four acres of beachfront property.
 Palace Playland is one of the last old-timey oceanside amusement parks in New England.

-Old Orchard Beach was home to the first carousel in the United States, and in the past there were two carousels with hand-carved horses and other animals.
+Old Orchard Beach was home to one of the first carousels in the United States, and in the past there were two carousels with hand-carved horses and other animals.
 Noah's Ark, a kid-friendly, boat-shaped funhouse with hand-carved figures of Noah and his family, was designed to provide an exciting but not frightening experience for a 5-year-old.
 The entire structure would rock back and forth while guests meandered through dark passages.
 Colored lights would flash, loud klaxons would sound, and compressed air would shoot from the floor.
 On the Jack and Jill slide, two people would be placed on a large hemp mat in a wooden bucket, which would take them to the top of a 50 ft tall tower and dump them onto a metal slide for a quick ride down.